One of the hardest things in gardening is to know whether to feed, or not, and there’s no simple answer because some plants prefer poor soil.

 Shop bough fertilisers contain an N-P-K formula consisting of N for nitrogen, P for phosphorous and K for potash.
 A good fertiliser will also contain trace elements essential for plant growth.

-Nitrogen (N) produces green leafy growth
+Nitrogen (N) produces green leafy growth and foliage

 Phosphorus (P) helps root and shoot growth